 - a.
-Unopened suspicious package: - Area will need to be secured. - Depending upon the situation local law enforcement or other authorities may have to be contacted for disposal and testing. - Employees who have had potential exposure will need to be treated by local health officials. - Establish a list of employees who were in the room or had contact with the suspicious package (Campus Post Office (CPO) employees, delivery, etc.). - Work directly with Communications regarding information dissemination and media contacts.
-Communications will decide the best mode of contact of students, constituents, and employees (web, email, social media, voice mail, written letter). - b.
+Unopened suspicious package: - Area will need to be secured. - Depending upon the situation local law enforcement or other authorities may have to be contacted for disposal and testing. - Employees who have had potential exposure will need to be treated by local health officials. - Establish a list of employees who were in the room or had contact with the suspicious package (Campus Post Office (CPO) employees, delivery, etc.). - Work directly with the Communications Office regarding information dissemination and media contacts.
+The Communications Office will decide the best mode of contact of students, constituents, and employees (web, email, social media, voicemail, written letter). - b.
 Opened letter containing suspicious substance: - Contact local police and emergency services.
 Local FBI field office should also be contacted.
-These authorities will assist disposal and testing arrangements. - See that the affected area is closed off. - Contain all employees/students who were in the room where the exposure occurred (begin gathering names, addresses, phone numbers and points of contact with the substance). - Contact all employees who may have had contact with the affected object. - Evacuate unaffected areas of the building. - Certain buildings may need to have ventilation systems shut off depending upon type of air circulation. - Work with local authorities and worker's compensation carriers to provide treatment for affected employees. - Work directly with Communications regarding information dissemination and media contacts.
-Communications will decide the best mode of contact of students, constituents, and employees (web, email, social media, voice mail, written letter).
+These authorities will assist disposal and testing arrangements. - See that the affected area is closed off. - Contain all employees/students who were in the room where the exposure occurred (begin gathering names, addresses, phone numbers and points of contact with the substance). - Contact all employees who may have had contact with the affected object. - Evacuate unaffected areas of the building. - Certain buildings may need to have ventilation systems shut off depending upon type of air circulation. - Work with local authorities and worker's compensation carriers to provide treatment for affected employees. - Work directly with the Communications Office regarding information dissemination and media contacts.
+The Communications Office will decide the best mode of contact of students, constituents, and employees (web, email, social media, voicemail, written letter).